Landscapes for Life

 The SDF is Welsh Government-funded, but we do have a separate AONB Fund for the English part of the AONB.
 So if you have an idea for a project that will help conserve or enhance our landscape and natural beauty, and/or enjoyment and appreciation of it, do get in touch.
 We may be able to help you develop your proposal, find funding or partners to help to turn your ideas into reality.

-We’ve adopted a catchment-scale approach to natural flood management (NFM) in this AONB-led project, funded previously by Natural Resources Wales and currently the Environment Agency.
-Working together with farmers and landowners, we are focussing on a number of small catchments in the lower Wye Valley – the Angidy, Cat Brook, White Brook and Valley Brook – to help our river ecosystems and our communities become more resilient in a changing climate.
+We’ve adopted a catchment-scale approach to natural flood management (NFM) in this AONB-led project, funded previously by Natural Resources Wales and the Environment Agency.
+Working with farmers, landowners and land managers, we are focussing on a number of small catchments in the lower Wye Valley (Welsh and English sides) – the Angidy, Cat Brook, White Brook and Valley Brook – to help our river ecosystems and our local communities become more resilient as our climate becomes more wet and stormy.

 This project captures people’s feelings, fears and hopes as they live through the pandemic in an Area of Outstanding Natural Beauty.
 Monmouth-based photographer and film maker Emma Drabble has been documenting the impact of Covid-19 on rural lives and businesses, revealing an incredible web of human spirit in the face of adversity.